Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Carbon Allotropes and Molecular models.md

 <br/>

 ## Experiment Explanation
+_This experiment works best with secondary school students - if younger, then this explanation will be likely too involved.
+My advice would be to choose a few element samples to talk about that are fun to look at, if you're demonstrating to younger kids!_

 Start off by discussing the Periodic Table, and how the valency of a compound can be determined from this.
 You'll need to talk about the groups going down the table and how the group number corresponds to the number of outer shell electrons of the elements in that group.
 You might want to talk a little bit about the behaviour of the elements in each group - like how group 1 alkali metals are really reactive in water (some kids might have seen Li or K in water at school), or perhaps how group 0 (Noble gases) are happy as they are and are unreactive.
 Introduce the idea of full outer shells - this should make covalent bonding a bit easier to understand.